agoldst/dfr-browser/README.md

 `model_view` also has an `aspect` property which will, in this case, be left at its default value (4/3).

 If certain topics are distractingly uninterpretable, they can be hidden from the display by specifying a `hidden_topics` array as a property of `VIS`.
 The one-based topic numbers in this array will, by default, not be shown.
-(They can be revealed using Settings.)
+(They can be revealed using the Settings dialog box.)

-## Set topic labels
+### Adding topic labels

 In order to aid interpreting the model, it is often useful to manually label topics.
-The browser looks for labels in `data/info.json`, in a top-level `topic_labels` object with the following slightly eccentric form:
+The browser looks for labels in `data/info.json`, in a top-level `topic_labels` property (not a property of `VIS`) with the following slightly eccentric form:

 ```json
 "topic_labels": {